MeteoSwiss-APN/lagranto.ecmwf/README.txt

 Test run
 --------

-Define the environment variable LAGRANTO (as explained above, assuming you have placed the lagranto.ecmwf directory on $SCRATH):
+Define the environment variable LAGRANTO (as explained above).

+Assuming you have placed the lagranto.ecmwf directory on $SCRATCH):

   export LAGRANTO=$SCRATCH/lagranto.ecmwf

+or using the current directory, if this is lagranto.ecmwf:

+  export LAGRANTO=$PWD

 Create a test directory and change to it.